Parallels Desktop 16 supports macOS Big Sur and smoother PC 3D graphics

 Parallels Desktop will be able to run macOS Big Sur within a virtual machine the day Apple’s OS officially launches, and any issues will be resolved in a rapid update.
 Desktop 16’s support for Big Sur as a host OS will come shortly after Big Sur is released to the public.
 Corel is including complimentary subscriptions to both the remote computer screen-sharing tool Parallels Access 6 and the Parallels Toolbox 4 utility grab bag as perks for Desktop users.

-The standard Desktop edition costs $100 for a perpetual license, or $80 for an annual subscription. with the Pro and Business editions each going for $100 per year as subscriptions.
-Prior users of the standard edition can upgrade to a perpetual version 16 license for $50 total, or a new Pro subscription for $50 per year.
+The standard Desktop edition costs $100 for a perpetual license or $80 for an annual subscription, with the Pro and Business editions each going for $100 per year as subscriptions.
+Prior users of the standard edition can upgrade to a perpetual version 16 license for $50 total or a new Pro subscription for $50 per year.